 Why are concrete houses difficult to sell?

 Many of the concrete houses that exist in the UK were built to cater for the sudden surge in demand for housing after the second world war.
-The most common type, pre-cast reinforce concrete, was easy to assemble and relatively affordable.
+The most common type, pre-cast reinforced concrete, was easy to assemble and relatively affordable.
 The pre-made concrete walls were made off-site in a factory (pre-fabricated) and far quicker to assemble compared to building brick walls.
 Years later, it was discovered that the steel rods that reinforced the concrete walls were prone to rusting, which reduced the strength and integrity of construction.
 As you can imagine, any buyer will be extra cautious if they know about this; to prospective buyers and mortgage lenders the risks are sometimes too much to consider pursuing a purchase.

 If you're considering selling your concrete construction house, you should be aware that your audience of buyers is likely to be limited to cash buyers only, even if you already have a mortgage on the property yourself.